-No revenue or expenses were incurred during the period ended August 22, 2019.
-The incorporation fees, and the audit fees, were incurred and paid by Axiom Partners Inc, a related company through common ownership, with the agreement that it would not be repaid for these expenses by the Company.
+No revenue or expenses were incurred during the period ended February 5, 2021.
+The audit fees incurred were paid by Axiom Advisors Inc., a related company through common directors.
+The legal fees incurred were paid by a shareholder of the Company.
+All related party transactions are with the agreement that they will not be repaid for the expenses by the Company.